Antiques

 WW-2 Army Field Telephones

-One view shows the
+One view shows the internals (of

-can be seen as well as
+ringer can be seen as well as

-where a portable handset
+where a portable handset can

-can be plugged in (the
+be plugged in (the three jacks to

-handset and D-cell battery
+the left).
+The handset and D-cell

-compartment also shown
+battery compartment also

-here.
+shown here.
 I removed the

 electrical box by removing